-Standard Winch Circuit

-- 14.90 There are some minor differences in technique between the three categories of winch due to the differing problems each scenario presents.
-The cardinal principle is that any winch should be completed safely with maximum efficiency. - 14.91 All standard calls and actions are detailed in the Winch Patter tables in this SOP. - 14.92 The standard winch circuit is flown: - a. at approximately 300 ft above highest obstacle, - b. oriented into wind, - c. either left- or right-hand pattern as required, - d. at 60 KIAS, and - e. if possible, the pilot and/or winch operator should maintain the target area in sight.

-14.93 Downwind:

-- a.
-The pilot advises "turning downwind". - b.
-The winch operator: - Acknowledges and prepares the cabin for the winch, ensuring both equipment and personnel are correctly secured, and the winch person is correctly briefed, advising when complete. - Requests "below 60 clear door?" "hoist power on" and "clear to set up for the winch". - Once approval is given brings the hook inboard and passes it to the winch person who will attach themselves to the winch hook and attach the safety lanyard to their harness. - calls when the target is in the "eight o'clock" position so that the pilot can commence the base turn. - c.
-The pilot advises "turning on" - The winch operator acknowledges and provides commentary of the target position until the pilot advises that they have visual contact. - Descent is commenced so that the aircraft is maintains 60 KIAS with approximately 200m to run and 150 ft above obstacles on finals.
+Stand lard Winch Circuit 14.90 (There are some minor differences in technique between the three categories of winch due to the liffering problems each scenario presents.
+The cardinal principle is that any winch should be completed afely with maximum efficiency.
+14.91 All standard calls and actions are detailed in the Winch Patter tables in this SOP.
+14.92 The standard winch circuit is flown: at approximately 300 ft above highest obstacle, b. oriented into wind, c. either left- or right-hand pattern as required, d. at 60 KIAS, and e.
+It possible, the pilot and/or winch operator should maintain the target area in sight.
+14.93 Downwind: a.
+The pilot advises "turning downwind". b.
+The winch operator: 1) Advantage and account the achie for the winch operating both equipment and Acknowledges and prepares the cabin for the winch, ensuring both equipment and personnel are correctly secured, and the winch person is correctly briefed, advising when complete.
+Requests "below 60 clear door?" "hoist power on" and "clear to set up for the winch".
+Once approval is given brings the hook inboard and passes it to the winch person who will attach themselves to the winch hook and attach the safety lanyard to their harness. calls when the target is in the "eight o'clock" position so that the pilot can commence the base turn. c.
+The pilot advises "turning on" d.
+The winch operator acknowledges and provides commentary of the target position until the pilot advises that they have visual contact. e.
+Descent is commenced so that the aircraft is maintains 60 KIAS with approximately 200m to run and 150 ft above obstacles on finals.
+Note 01 18 Heig ht, speed, and position at the start of finals will need to be modified as dictated by terrain and weather conditions.
+14.94 Final Approach a.
+With about 150m to run the aircraft should be on a stable final approach b.
+The winch operator will continue to provide directions to the pilot counting down the distance from 100 to run and advising height, line, and speed adjustments as required. c Confined area winching The standard method for all over land operations.
+When winching to or from confined areas should be commenced after the aircraft is established in a stable hover over the winch site.
+This will allow a thorough assessment of power requirements, hover references and the site below. d.

-Note

-Height, speed, and position at the start of finals will need to be modified as dictated by terrain and weather conditions.

-14.94 Final Approach

-- a.
-With about 150m to run the aircraft should be on a stable final approach - The winch operator will continue to provide directions to the pilot counting down the distance from 100 to run and advising height, line, and speed adjustments as required. - Confined area winching. - The standard method for all over land operations. - When winching to or from confined areas should be commenced after the aircraft is established in a stable hover over the winch site.
-This will allow a thorough assessment of power requirements, hover references and the site below. - d.
 Clear area winching.
 Generally limited to Wet or Deck winching due to no opportunity for power assessment prior to winching out.
-See Wet Winching section below. - e.
-The pilot will advise "losing sight" of the target and the final stages of the approach are completed under the direction of the winch operator after stating "your target".
+See Wet Winching section below. assessment prior to winching out.
+See Wet Winching section below. assessment prior to winching out.
+See Wet Winching section below. e.
+The pilot will advise "losing sight" of the target and the final stages of the approach are